 The Harriet Overton Stimson Music Director

-French conductor Ludovic Morlot is in his fifth season as Music Director of the Seattle Symphony.
-There have been many highlights during his first four seasons in this position, including an exhilarating performance at Carnegie Hall in May 2014, as reported in The New York Times: “The performance Mr. Morlot coaxed from his players was rich with shimmering colors and tremulous energy.”
+The French conductor Ludovic Morlot has been Music Director of the Seattle Symphony since 2011.
+Amongst the many highlights of his tenure, the orchestra has won two Grammy Awards and gave an exhilarating performance at Carnegie Hall in 2014, as reported in the The New York Times: “The performance Mr. Morlot coaxed from his players was rich with shimmering colors and tremulous energy.”

 Trained as a violinist, Morlot studied conducting at the Royal Academy of Music in London and then at the Royal College of Music as recipient of the Norman del Mar Conducting Fellowship.
 Morlot was elected a Fellow of the Royal Academy of Music in 2014 in recognition of his significant contribution to music.
-He is Chair of Orchestral Conducting Studies at the University of Washington School of Music and lives in Seattle with his wife, Ghizlane, and their two children.
+He is Chair of Orchestral Conducting Studies at the University of Washington School of Music in Seattle.

 Photo Credit: Lisa-Marie Mazzucco